pk-veneo/my-aws-app/README.md

 - `AWS_ACCOUNT_ID`: Your AWS account ID
 - `AWS_ROLE`: IAM role for GitHub Actions
 - `SAM_BUCKET`: Base S3 bucket name (environment will be appended automatically)

+### IAM Setup
+1. Create the GitHub Actions trust policy using `github-actions-trust-policy-template.json`
+2. Create the CloudFormation execution role using `cloudformation-execution-role.json`
+3. Create the PassRole policy using `pass-role-policy-template.json`
+4. Replace `ACCOUNT_ID` and `OWNER/REPO_NAME` placeholders in templates

 ### Deployment
 1. Push to `dev`, `qa`, or `master` branch